hcbaker/Klyda/README.md

 FormData is how you form the request, so the target website can take it in, and process the given information.
 Usually you would need to specify a: username value, a password value, and sometimes an extra value.
 You can see the FormData your target uses by reviewing the network tab, of your browsers inspect element.
 For Klyda, you use the `-d` tag.<br />

 You need to use placeholders to Klyda knows where to inject in the username & password, when fowarding out its requests.
 It may look something like this...
-`-d username:!user password:!pass Login:Login`
+`-d username:xuser password:xpass Login:Login`

-`!user` is the placeholder to inject the usernames, & `!pass` is the placeholder to inject the passwords.
+`xuser` is the placeholder to inject the usernames, & `xpass` is the placeholder to inject the passwords.
 Make sure you know these, or Klyda won't be able to work.

 Format the FormData as `(key):(value)`